isabella232/E4K/docs/IoTEdge SPIFFE Server.md

 {
     "results" : [
         {
-          "id" : "Hash of the entry.
+          "id" : "string: Hash of the entry.
 Important if product is scaled horizontally.
-Replicas need to generate the same key", "status" : {
+Replicas need to generate the same key", "status" : "Error Status"
-              "error_code": "string",
-              "error_message": "optional string"
-          }
         },
         ...
     ]